Kttra/ShutdownScheduler/README.md

 # Shutdown Scheduler
 A program that schedules a shutdown for windows devices.
+The program will run the requested command through a hidden console.

-It takes in hour(s) & minute(s) and prepares a scheduled shutdown
-    after adding them together.
+It takes in hour(s) & minute(s) and prepares a scheduled shutdown  after adding them together.
 If you wish to start the shutdown, press  confirm.
 If you wish to cancel the shutdown, press cancel.

 If 0 or no entry is added, an error message will pop up preventing accidental immediate shutdowns.
 The textboxes will not accept non-number values to be typed in; however, non-number values could still be pasted in.
 There is preventive messages from allowing the program to crash from this.

 Examples of the commands used:
 - CMD Shutdown in 1 hour Command: shutdown -s -f -t 3600